purpletortue/autosmug/README.md

 These scripts are for automating some SmugMug operations one might perform on a regular basis, for example, daily/weekly uploading new files in a local folder to a gallery on smugmug.

+Currently you can push a local directory and it's sub-directories to SmugMug utilizing the same folder structure.
+You can also push just one local directory to a SmugMug gallery.

+Local directories must contain a file (contents ignored) identifying whether the directory matches up with a Smugmug folder (.smfolder) or a gallery (.smgallery).

 Requirements
 ------------